jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

 Global config variables are set in the following order (i.e. bottom
 of list has higher precedence):

-  - default (config.c)
+  - built-in defaults (config.c)
+  - tint2rc config file (can be specified by `TINT2_CONFIG`
+    environment variable
-  - jgmenurc (or as specified by --config-file=)
+  - jgmenurc config file (can be specified by --config-file=)
   - command line arguments
-  - tint2rc

-Values obtained from tint2rc can be overridden by setting
-"tint2_rules = 0".

 ## Syntax